simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 This is another way to set starting balances when migrating to a new file, and it will set them correctly even in the presence of earlier files which do not have a closing balances transaction.
-However, it can hide errors, and disturb the accounting equation, so `--migrate` is usually recommended [for now](https://github.com/simonmichael/hledger/issues/2151).
+However, it can hide errors, and disturb the accounting equation, so `--clopen` is usually [recommended](https://github.com/simonmichael/hledger/issues/2151).

 ### close --retain

-This is like `--close`, but with different defaults: it prints a transaction that transfers Revenue and Expense balances to `equity:retained earnings` (and adds a `retain:` tag).
+This is like `--close`, but it closes Revenue and Expense account balances by default.

-This is called "retaining earnings", or "closing the books".
+They will be transferred to `equity:retained earnings`, or another account specified with `--close-acct`.

-Revenues and expenses are actually part of equity, kept separate temporarily for clarity;
+Revenues and expenses correspond to changes in equity.
-once they have been seen and noted, at the end of each accounting period, businesses normally consolidate them into equity,
+They are categorised separately for reporting purposes, but traditionally at the end of each accounting period, businesses consolidate them into equity, This is called "retaining earnings", or "closing the books".

-In personal accounting, there's not much benefit from this, and most people don't do it.
+In personal accounting, there's not much reason to do this, and most people don't.
-One reason to do it is to help the `balancesheetequity` report show a zero total, demonstrating that the accounting equation (A-L=E) is satisfied.
+(One reason to do it is to help the `balancesheetequity` report show a zero total, demonstrating that the accounting equation (A-L=E) is satisfied.)

 ### close customisation